decant09/bokeh/README.md

 - I used Google Dev Tools to test for screen responsiveness.
 - I tested on different browsers (chrome, firefox, safari and edge) to ensure the website performs as expected across all of these.
 - I tested on Android and iPhone devices.
-- I spellchecked the website and the readme using [Online Spellcheck](https://www.online-spellcheck.com/).
-I also used [Webpage Spell-Check](https://chrome.google.com/webstore/detail/webpage-spell-check/mgdhaoimpabdhmacaclbbjddhngchjik), a google chrome extension.
-- I used [Grammarly](https://www.grammarly.com/) to check for grammatical errors.
+- I used [Grammarly](https://www.grammarly.com/) to spellcheck and check for grammatical errors.
 - All features of the website were manually tested and documented in the following sections.

 #### Account Registration Tests